Lowell Observatory: Founding in 1894

 In 1877 the Italian astronomer Giovanni Schiaparelli purported to have discovered a series of Martian canals.
 Percival Lowell had seen these drawings and was fascinated by the idea of artificial canals in Mars.
 In the winter of 1893, he devoted to use his wealth and connections to establish an observatory in the US.
 His wealth stemmed from his connection to the influential Boston Lowell family and his successful career as an investment banker.
-Lowell hired American astronomer Andrew E. Douglas to find a suitable location for the observatory and in 1894 they agreed to build it in Flagstaff, Arizona due to its elevation, dark night skies, and proximity to the railroad.
+Lowell hired American astronomer Andrew E. Douglass to find a suitable location for the observatory, and in 1894, they agreed to build it in Flagstaff, Arizona due to its elevation, dark night skies, and proximity to the railroad.
 The materials for the construction of the observatory were all sourced locally, but the Clark Refracting Telescope was assembled in Boston.
+Funds for the observatory were provided by Percival Lowell himself, including staff salaries.